graviaDaemon/treasure_hunting/README.md

 The script is a standalone program `.exe` file, but it does require the external map mod to run while running Wurm Unlimited.
 You can find that mod here: https://github.com/Snidor/ExternalMapMod/releases/tag/0.2.1

-Set the external map to 1000 pixels by 1000 pixels (which is what I am basing all tile calculations of at the moment) you can do this by pressing F1 in game and running the command `toggleexternalmap 1000`.

-After this you can run the `hunt-v[version].exe` file.
+Set the external map to your desired size, and make sure to check the settigs tab to set the size in there too!
+The default size of the hunting program is 1000x1000 pixels.
+You can set your external map to the default size by running the `toggleexternalmap 1000` in the console ingame.

+In the `hunt.exe` file head over to the settings tab, and set the proper external screen size to the same size you've set it ingame.
+Here you can check out any additional setings you might want to update.
+For example, if you're on Caza, set the ingame map size to 2K!

-Here you'll see a UI that looks like this: https://imgur.com/a/mpB2A3L Here you can select the distance based on the treasure map reading.
+At the "Drawing" tab you can select the distance based on the treasure map reading.
 And the direction based on your orientation, and directions on the treasure map.
 For example:
 you face north, and you get a reading that states: `The marked spot is very far away ahead of you to the right` This means you select "Very far" from the first dropdown, and "North-East" from the second dropdown